 A personal injury case arises whenever someone is injured in an accident that occurs as a result of another party’s negligence.
-By law, these victims have the right to hire a New Port Richey personal injury attorney and take legal action against the at-fault party in order to recover compensation for their injuries.
+By law, these victims have the right to hire a Tampa personal injury attorney and take legal action against the at-fault party in order to recover compensation for their injuries.

 But what types of compensation are awarded to personal injury victims?
 And what is the maximum amount of compensation that a victim can obtain by filing a personal injury claim?
 Keep reading to learn the answers to these questions and more.